 While the board of directors believes that it is important to retain the flexibility to allocate the responsibilities of the offices of Chairman of the board of directors and Chief Executive Officer in any manner that it determines to be in the best interests of the Company and its stockholders, we currently have separate individuals serving in the roles of Chairman of the board of directors and Chief Executive Officer in recognition of the differences between the two roles.
-Our Chief Executive Officer is responsible for setting the strategic direction for the Company and the day-to-day leadership of the Company, while the Chairman of the board of directors, and presides over the meetings of the board of directors.
+Our Chief Executive Officer is responsible for setting the strategic direction for the Company and the day-to-day leadership of the Company, while the Chairman of the board of directors provides guidance to the CEO, prepares the agendas for board meetings, determines materials to be distributed to the board of directors, and presides over the meetings of the board of directors.
 We believe this balance of shared leadership between the two positions is appropriate and is a strength for the Company.